dedeswim/vits-robustness-torch/README.md

 ## News

-The paper was accepted at the first IEEE Conference on Secure and Trustworthy Machine Learning [SaTML](https://satml.org)!
+The paper was accepted at the first [IEEE Conference on Secure and Trustworthy Machine Learning](https://satml.org) (SaTML)!

 ## Abstract